Quantum Sticking of Atoms on Membranes: Summary

-In summary, a continuum model for low-energy sticking of a quantum particle to a membrane was proposed and studied with a variational mean-field method.
+A continuum model for low-energy sticking of a quantum particle to a membrane was proposed and studied with a variational mean-field method.
 A discontinuous change in the energy-dependent sticking coefficient is found at a critical energy $E_c$.
 This discontinuity is a result of low-frequency fluctuations of the membrane that suppress the sticking rate for particles with energies below $E_c$.
 The energy-dependent sticking coefficient is predicted to have exponential scaling in $1/E$ above the discontinuity.

 This model is then applied to the case of the sticking of cold hydrogen to suspended graphene.
-Because of the large binding energy of hydrogen to graphene (relative to $\delta$), the model predicts that atomic hydrogen is completely reflected by suspended graphene at meV energies.
+Because of the large binding energy of hydrogen to graphene (relative to $\delta$), the model predicts that atomic hydrogen is completely reflected by suspended graphene in the quantum sticking regime where hydrogen energies are below 15 meV.

-These non-perturbative results are contrary to a recent numerical calculation \cite{graphene} where the phonon Fock space is restricted to zero and one-phonon states and a low-frequency cutoff is used.
-In this restricted subspace, the effects of the infrared divergence should not appear, as the use of a low-frequency cutoff prevents the divergence of $F$ in Eq.~\ref{fc}.
+These non-perturbative results are contrary to a recent numerical calculation \cite{graphene} over the energy range of 1-20 meV where the phonon Fock space is restricted to zero and one-phonon states and a low-frequency cutoff is used to make the numerics tractable.
+In this restricted subspace, one would not expect that the effects of the infrared divergence should appear, as the use of a low-frequency cutoff prevents the divergence of $F$ in Eq.~\ref{fc}.